ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-!
-Building on the Sand.
-BY ELIzA COOK.
-&quot;Iis well to woo, &#x27;tis good to wed,
+Iis well to woo, &#x27;tis good to wed,
 For so the world has done
 Since mnyrtles grew and roses blew,
 And morning brought the sun.